spine-tools/Spine-Toolbox/docs/source/spine_engine_server.rst

 - **Python Jupyter Console**.
 Kernel spec setting in Tool Specification Editor is ignored.
 Jupyter Console is launched using the **python3** kernel spec.
 This must be installed before the server is started.
 See instructions below.
 - **Julia Basic Console**.
-Interpreter setting in app settings (Tools page in File->Settings) is ignored.
-Basic Console runs the Julia that is found in PATH.
+Julia executable setting in Tool Specification Editor is ignored.
+Basic Console runs the Julia that is found in the server machine's PATH.
 See installation instructions below.
 - **Julia Jupyter Console**.
-Kernel spec setting in app settings (Tools page in File->Settings) is ignored.
+Kernel spec setting in Tool Specification Editor is ignored.
 Jupyter Console is launched using the **julia-1.8** kernel spec.
 This must be installed before the server is started.
   See instructions below.